smimram/GETCO2022/index.md

 underlying syntax to allow for different kinds of transport: forward along directed identities, backward along directed identities, and along (usual, undirected) identities.
-These are reflected in the semantics, for example in Cat, as the lifting properties of Grothendieck opfibrations, fibrations, and isofibrations.
+These are reflected in the semantics, for example in
+$\mathbf{Cat}$, as the lifting properties of Grothendieck opfibrations, fibrations, and isofibrations.

 #### 13:50--14:30 M. L. Costa Vianna, E. Goubault, S. Putot and L. Jaulin: _A Geometric Approach to the Coverage Measure of the Area Explored by a Robot_ {#costa}